tofu99/GR-2.28.2020/Russian Roulete RPG system rules.md

 can counter-attack their attacker.
 If the counter-attack succeeds, it will be a Random Strike, unless the defender has something that lets them hit normally.

+### Armor

+When attacking someone wearing armor, thier armor bonus is added to the DC required to hit them.
+You also would add the bonus of your armor to the number of ones you can reroll during any defensive skill checks.
+For example, if you were wearing +5 armor, it would add five dice to the number of dice someone would have to roll during their skill check to attack you.

 ## Items

 Items (can) grant the user a bonus on specific skill checks, specified by the `Affected Skill` property of said item, which lets the user re-roll dice equal to the number in the `Skill Bonus` column.